gpsyrou/tube-virality/README.md

 ## 🎯 YouTube Trending Video Analytics API

 ### **Project Purpose**
-The **Tube Virality** project aims to **collect, analyze, and model YouTube trending video data** across multiple countries using the **YouTube API**.
+The **YouTube Virality** project aims to **collect, analyze, and model YouTube trending video data** across multiple countries using the **YouTube API**.
 This project goes beyond simply analyzing existing APIs; we are **building a custom API** to retrieve metadata—including view counts, likes, and descriptions—from YouTube videos and channels.

 ### **Key Objectives**
-- ✅ **Develop a custom API** to fetch YouTube video statistics.
 - ✅ **Collect trending videos** from various countries and store historical data.
+- ✅ **Develop a custom API** to fetch daily YouTube video statistics.
 - ✅ **Analyze the collected data** to identify trends and patterns in virality.
 - ✅ **Build predictive models** to estimate a video's potential to go viral.